moontai0724/domjudge-scoreboard-fetch-tool/README.md

 # domjudge-scoreboard-fetch-tool

-A tool to fetch domjudge scoreboard to spreadsheet for further usage
+A tool to fetch domjudge scoreboard to spreadsheet for further usage.